iTwin/itwinjs-core/docs/bis/guide/fundamentals/codes.md

 # Element Codes

-A *Code* is a human-readable string identifier of the real-world entity that an Element represents.
+A *Code* is a human-readable textual identifier of the entity that an Element represents.

 A Code conveys information to people and programs that understand the structure of the string and are therefore able to *decode* it.

 Different domains and organizations have different ways of *encoding* business information into the *Code*, which they can express as [Code Specifications](#codespec).

+In BIS, Codes are modeled using three properties of *bis:Element*: CodeValue, CodeSpec and CodeScope.

 ## CodeValue Property